 When the Diversity of Participants in Clinical Trials initiative first launched in 2014, we sought to promote awareness of the need for greater representation in clinical trials and to offer preliminary guidance for sponsors and clinical trial sites to improve diversity engagement and participation.
 We released guidance on six key areas: diversity awareness, patient engagement, cultural competency, community engagement, IRB insights about reimbursement, and information on how to develop an informed consent short form.

 Today, there is industry, social and global acknowledgment of the problem of underrepresentation in clinical trials and consensus around the need for change.
 As a next step, TransCelerate is working to equip sponsors and ecosystem stakeholders with the actionable tools and resources needed to improve outcomes for the diversification of participants in clinical trials.

 The Diversity of Participants in Clinical Trials Initiative is developing solutions to equip sponsors and ecosystem stakeholders with the tools and resources they need to improve outcomes for the diversification of participants in clinical trials.
 The initiative previously developed sponsor and clinical trial site guidance focused on six key areas to help enhance practices and processes for diverse patient participation.
-The materials are available on our Initiative Solutions page under the Diversity of Participants in Clinical Trials Better Practice Materials section.
+The previous materials are available on our Initiative Solutions page under the Diversity of Participants in Clinical Trials Better Practice Materials section.
 The materials recently released by the Diversity of Participants in Clinical Trials initiative in 2022 are available on our Initiative Solutions page under the Clinical Research Diversity Collaboration Hub folder.